Mubbyrex/CI-CD-Automation-for-Maven-Application-with-Jenkins-Ansible-Terraform-and-AWS/Journals.md

 - give jenkins user in your docker container read and write permission of /var/run/docker.sock from the root user shell i.e chmod 666 /var/run/docker.sock
+- configure the build pipeline to not trigger a build when the user "jenkins' push to git

+### jenkins plug in used
+- GitHub Integration Plugin
+- Kubernetes CLI Plugin Version1.12.0
+- Maven Integration plugin Version3.21